 Instructions for authors

 Journal of Oral Medicine and Oral Surgery (JOMOS) is the official journal of the French Society of Oral Surgery (SFCO).
 The journal publishes quarterly issues.
 JOMOS publishes original scientific and clinical articles in the areas of oral medicine and oral surgery.
-The journal accepts submissions and publishes the articles after acceptation either in French language or in English language.
-Editors will favor original articles and educational items.
-Clinical cases must be original and develop outstanding aspects little or not documented by confronting them to the literature.
+The journal accepts submissions in English only and publishes the articles after acceptation.
+Authors are requested to respect the rules of substance and form set out in the instructions to authors and to use the dedicated online submission system.

 JOMOS is approved by the International Commitee of Medical Journal Editors (ICMJE).

 JOMOS is indexed in international scientific databases Scopus and Copernicus.

 The editors encourage submissions of original articles, reviews articles, educational articles, technical notes, images for diagnosis, original case reports and correspondence in the form of letters to editor.

 Please read the instructions below carefully for details on the submission of manuscripts, the journals’ requirements and standards as well as information concerning the procedure after a manuscript has been accepted for publication in JOMOS.

 All submitted manuscripts will be automatically sent to Similarity Check to ensure against plagiarism.
 Similarity Check allows editors to upload a paper, and receive a report giving immediate feedback regarding a manuscript’s similarity to other published academic and general web content.
 By submitting your manuscript to JOMOS you accept that your manuscript may be screened for plagiarism against previously published work.
 The system will also, signal whether a paper may be plagiarized by repeating work of the submitting authors and thus be regarded as duplicate or redundant publication